ICOS-Carbon-Portal/jupyter/README.md

 <br>

 # ICOS Carbon Portal - Jupyter Notebooks
-This repository contains code and ancillary data for all jupyter notebooks that are currently available through the ICOS CP "Anonymous" service: https://exploredata.icos-cp.eu
+This folder contains code and ancillary data for all jupyter notebooks that are currently available through the ICOS CP "Anonymous" service: https://exploredata.icos-cp.eu

 <br>

 ## Structure
 The notebooks, code files and ancillary data files are divided into subjects.
-Every subject has its own folder:
+Every subject has its own subfolder:

 * **Education:** includes notebooks that use ICOS data to introduce students to basic principles of climate science and programming
 * **ICOS Jupyter Notebooks:** contains notebooks processing and presenting ICOS data in interactive visualizations